 The Process of Spiritual Advancement

 The world is created from ideas with the original idea being the most abstract.
-In this origin, the female is the limits on everything that is possible because that is all that She will allow, while the male is the limits on everything that He wants to choose, and therefore has the desire for.
+In this origin, the female is the limit on everything that is possible because that is all that She will allow, while the male is the limits on everything that He wants to choose, and therefore has the desire for.
 These original forms are not just higher, they are also the “biggest” forms—size being defined semantically rather than physically.
 In the semantic notion, the form of “knowledge itself”, “beauty itself”, “glory itself”, “power itself”, etc. are the highest and the biggest ideas; every other idea is a limited possibility within it.

 Spiritual perfection for both men and women is to get as close as possible to the divine couple—e.g. Lakshmi and Viṣṇu.
 For a woman, the proximity to Lakshmi means that she tries to stretch the limits of possibilities—as she stretches these limits, she comes closer to Lakshmi who is the fullness of all the possibilities.
 Similarly, the man tries his level best to elevate his desires from narrow parochial ideas to higher and broader cravings—culminating in “knowledge itself”, “beauty itself”, “glory itself”, etc. and in broadening he comes closer to Viṣṇu.

-The affection between a male and a female is that the female tries to fulfill all of male desires, while the male never breaches the bounds defined by the female.
+The affection between a male and a female is that the female tries to fulfill all of the male desires, while the male never breaches the bounds defined by the female.
 As a male raises his desires to original ideas, the female becomes the instrument of realizing these desires.
 But if the female is incapable of fulfilling the desire, the male gives up such desires.
 Recall that the male and the female are like the player and the instrument; they advance when the player wants the original sound, and the instrument expands to produce the new kind of sound.
 But if the instrument cannot produce the expected sound (e.g. we cannot expect a drum to produce the sounds of a wind or string instrument), then the player withdraws the expectations of such sounds.
 This is the principle of divine partnership.
 While men and women can never become God and Goddess, by emulating Lord Viṣṇu and Mother Lakshmi, both men and women can realize their original forms.

-The feminist idea that women have been forced to serve men due to a patriarchal society is ignorant about the philosophical underpinnings of the conventional roles in which a man and woman are expected to play the transcendental archetypes of Viṣṇu and Lakshmi, whereby the marital relationship between man and woman is a reflection of the transcendental relation between the Eternal Couple.
+The feminist idea that women have been forced to serve men due to a patriarchal society is ignorant about the philosophical underpinnings of the conventional roles in which a man and woman are expected to play the transcendental archetypes of Viṣṇu and Lakshmi, whereby the marital relationship between man and woman is a reflection of the transcendental relationship between the Eternal Couple.

 Enlightenment via Marriage